 English Page

-I am a Japanese philosopher and an associate professor of the University of Tokyo, Graduate School of Arts and Sciences, History and Philosophy of Science Program.
-Before coming to U Tokyo, I was a professor of philosophy of Nanzan University, Nagoya.
+I am a Japanese philosopher and a professor of History and Philosophy of Science Program at the University of Tokyo, Graduate School of Arts and Sciences.
+Before coming to U Tokyo, I was a professor of philosophy at Nanzan University, Nagoya.
 From 2011 to 2013, I was a visiting research scholar of Philosophy Program at Graduate Center, the City University of New York.

 My field of specialization is philosophy of mind, especially the problem of consciousness.
-I am also working on experimental philosophy and metaphilosophy.
+I am also working on philosophy of artificial intelligence, experimental philosophy, and metaphilosophy.

 Recent (International) Activities